 This is Samuel, a young man whose father died two years ago, leaving him with his mother and four younger sisters to support and no way to do it.
 Samuel came around the shop, started helping, and never asked for any money, a fairly unusual occurrence in Haiti.
 We put him to work and by making spoons, he now has a way to help his family!!
 He is shown here using a gouge to shape the bowls of the spoons.

 Soner is shown shaping a spoon with a machete.
 (Haitians use them for everything including opening cans!)
 Soner fished for lobster to support his family but got sick a couple of years ago and could no longer make the deep dives to do it.
 He started coming around the base, watching for what needed done and doing it without being asked or told.
-He has been helping us ever since and is so happy to be making spoons to take care of his wife and two daughters.
+He has been helping us ever since, making spoons to take care of his wife and two daughters.